mibrahimamin/receptionist-app/README.md

 gives you a dashboard to manage all of it.

 Built with **Next.js 14 (App Router, TypeScript)** and **Supabase** (Postgres
-+ RLS).
-No AI/LLM calls — FAQ matching is keyword-based and free to run.
-The dashboard is protected by a single shared passcode rather than full user accounts, since it's designed for a single business owner/team.
++ RLS). — FAQ matching is keyword-based and free to run.

 ## Features